sunny092020/agentic_frameworks/autogen/README.md

    ```
    cp .env.example .env
    ```
-3. Edit the `.env` file to add your OpenAI API key
+3. Edit the `.env` file to add your API keys:
    ```
    OPENAI_API_KEY=sk-your_actual_api_key_here

+   # For DeepSeek R1 (optional)
+   DEEPSEEK_API_KEY=your_deepseek_api_key_here
    ```

    > **Important**: The OpenAI API key must start with `sk-` followed by the rest of your key.
 Using an incorrect format will result in a warning and the examples won't work properly.

+## LLM Provider Options

+This project supports multiple LLM providers:

+1. **OpenAI** - Uses OpenAI's models like GPT-4 through their API
+2. **LM Studio** - Connect to a local LM Studio instance for inference
+3. **DeepSeek** - Uses DeepSeek's R1 model through their API

+You can select the provider in the web UI or specify it when running an example.

 ## Running the Examples